 February is one of my favorite months.
 It’s close enough to January that my excitement for the New Year hasn’t waned and it’s also the month for Super Bowl Gatherings and special Valentine’s Day Dinners – and desserts!

 Having a few go-to recipes to fall back on during the week is important and this Parmesan crust is one I use all of the time.
 It’s crazy easy to make and is also great on chicken and steak.
 In fact, I used it on my popular recipe for Skillet Chicken Parmesan – which tastes every bit as good as the restaurant version.
-(For a similar shrimp recipe, check out this Oven Fried Garlic Parmesan Shrimp recipe.)

 [Low Carb Tip:] When I spend a little time on a fancy looking low carb entrée, I make sure my low carb side is super easy.
 I served these Parmesan crusted pork chops with a quick and easy green bean mushroom saute, but I could have easily served buttered vegetables (steamed in the microwave) or a nice side salad.
 For more low carb vegetable ideas check out my post on 10 ways to vary your vegetables, which provides 10 ideas and 3 cooking methods or really 30 recipes in 1 post!

 This recipe for Parmesan Crusted Pork Chops is 1 net carb per serving.

 - 1 1/4 pound boneless pork chops (4 chops)

 - 2 tbsp avocado oil or olive oil

 - 1/2 cup grated Parmesan cheese, (2 oz)

 - 1/2 tsp minced fresh garlic